The Annual Update (August to November)

 If you move during the annual canvass then you should complete the annual canvass forms to reflect your address on 15 October.
 If you move after you have completed the annual canvass form then visit the GOV.UK website and fill in their online form or contact us for an application form.

 You need to be on the electoral register to vote in all UK elections and referendums.
 You are not automatically registered even if you pay council tax.
-Not being registered may also affect your credit rating.
+Not being registered will also affect your credit rating.

 Who can register